transferzero/api-documentation/_includes/corridors/ghs-bank.md

 {% include language-tabbar.html prefix="ghs-bank-details" raw=data-raw %}

-The current banks supported and their `bank_codes` values are:
+The current banks supported and their `bank_code` values are:

 {% capture data-raw %}
 ```